olyism/tian-xia/src/pages/index.md

         impressive.
 I’d highly recommend the Tianxia Fellowship and I'm excited to stay involved in the community.
       author: Research Engineer Intern at DeepMind (2020 US)
+    - quote: This is one of the most valuable programs in my life.
+      author: Founder of University AI (2020 US)
     - quote: If you are interested in China and care about humanity's long-term future, the Tianxia Fellowship is THE fellowship for you.
 Everyone that I met through the fellowship is ambitious, hard-working, and above all,